 Feel free to use my code “JESSICAILAM” to save $15 on your first Poshmark order.

-Common Sort is also a great Toronto-based consignment store – I personally love shopping there myself!
+Common Sort and Plato’s Closet are also both great Toronto-based consignment stores – I personally love shopping at both spots myself!

 7. Get rid of duplicate clothing pieces

 Do you really need 2 navy turtlenecks in the exact same shade?

 Unless it’s a clothing piece you wear very regularly, or the styles are different, then you should think about getting rid of at least one of them.

 For example, if you’ve got two white button-downs and one is fitted while one is more oversized, that’s justifiable to keep.

 If they’re just slightly different, maybe you should get rid of one.

 As much as every single pair of sneakers I own are my babies (AND THEY’RE ALL VERY DIFFERENT), I don’t need multiple pairs of dad sneakers…

 8. Fold your clothes using the KonMari method